Driving in France?

 Driving in France

-If you are planning on moving to a large city in France, such as Paris, Lyon, or Marseilles, driving in France is definitely not a necessity.
+If you are planning on moving to a large city in France, such as Paris, Lyon, or Marseilles, driving is definitely not a necessity.
 However, if you wish to explore France’s provincial towns and villages, having your own car is a better alternative.
 Driving is then more convenient than taking the train or bus.

 As in any foreign country, be careful when driving and try to familiarize yourself with the rules and regulations before you hit the road.

-Want to Explore?
+Want to Explore a Local Town?
 Go on Foot

 - A means autoroute.
 These are freeways or highways and usually require payment of tolls (à péage); you can plan your trip and find out the cost of tolls for driving in France on the national motorway website.